naturalis/galaxy-tool-lca/README.md

 # galaxy-tool-lca
-A tool to determine the lowest common ancestor from BLAST results
+A tool to determine the lowest common ancestor from BLAST results.This repo can be used for the new (03-04-2019) galaxy 19.01 Naturalis server.
+The old galaxy 16.04 server is not supported anymore with this pipeline.
 ## Getting Started
 ### Prerequisites
 This tool uses specifically the BLAST output as input